 Badge Disclosures

-(2) Minority businesses must be at least 51% minority–owned, managed and controlled.
-For the purposes of NMSDC’s program, a minority group member is an individual who is at least 25% Asian-Indian, Asian-Pacific, Black, Hispanic or Native American.
+(3) Minority businesses must be at least 51% minority–owned, managed and controlled.
+For the purposes of NMSDC’s program, a minority group member is an individual who is at least 25% Asian-Indian, Asian-Pacific, African-American/Black, Latin American/ Hispanic, or Native American, Native Hawaiian/Alaska Native.
 Minority eligibility is established via a combination of document reviews, screenings, interviews and site visits.
-Ownership, in the case of a publicly owned business, means that at least 51% of the stock is owned by one or more minority group members;
+Ownership, in the case of a publicly owned business, means that at least 51% of the stock is owned by one or more minority group members; and

 (4) Management and daily operations must be exercised by the minority ownership member(s).